 Does the thought of going into a medical center or treatment facility for detoxification bring about unease or fear?
 Or have you tried to self-manage your own, or loved one’s detox, only to find it was too difficult and dangerous?
 Maybe you have a loved one who simply refuses to enter a treatment center due to professional responsibilities, parenting responsibilities or for anonymity reasons.
 If any of these sound familiar, we may have the option you have been looking for.

 Our Private Residence Detox Program is designed to replicate the same, and often times increased, level of medical services found in a residential or inpatient treatment facility; while providing those services in the comfort of your own home.
-For those who live out of our geographic region, we can also deliver these services at one of our local hotels or within one of our beautiful private rental residences.
+For those who live out of our geographic region, we can also deliver these services at one of our local resorts or within one of our beautiful private rental residences.

 Q: WHAT IS DETOX?